jaymonty/autonomy-payload/utils/README.md

 	python ground_heartbeat.py --device wlan0

-## launch\_payload\_container.sh
+## launch\_payload.sh

-Launches an instance of the payload in a network namespace container.
+Launches an instance of the payload in one of two ways:

+* using a calculated offset for the network bridge's UDP port.
+In this case, communication between multiple payload instances on a single computer relies on a UDP relay, such as repeater.py (see below).

+* using a network namespace container.
 Creates a virtual interface pair, gives one end a 192.168.2.x/24 address inside the container, and attaches the other end to a software bridge (sitl\_bridge).
 If the bridge doesn't exist, it will be created.
 Finally, it launches sitl.launch with reasonable parameters.

 This script takes one numeric positional argument that should equal the "-I" (instance) argument to sim\_vehicle.sh.
-It further takes an optional argument (specified before the positional argument) that specifies the user to run the payload software as.
+It further takes optional argument -C to run using containers and -R to specify the user to run the payload software as (only applicable when using -C).

 Example usage with optional user specification:

-	(terminal 1): sim_vehicle.sh -I 2 -v ArduPlane -L McMillan --aircraft testFolder (terminal 2): ./launch_payload_container.sh acsuser 2
+	(terminal 1): sim_vehicle.sh -I 2 -v ArduPlane -L McMillan --aircraft testFolder (terminal 2): ./launch_payload.sh -C -R acsuser 2

 ## net\_parser.py